Azure/Azure-Verified-Modules/docs/content/contributing/terraform/terraform-contribution-flow/owner-contribution-flow.md

 3. Add these teams with the following permissions to the repository:

 - Admin: `avm-core-team-technical-terraform` = AVM Core Team (Terraform Technical)
-- Admin: `avm-core-team-technical` = AVM Core Team (Technical Only)
 - Admin: `avm-infra` = Terraform PG
 - Admin: `avm-res-<RP>-<modulename>-module-owners-tf` = AVM Terraform Module Owners
 - Write: `avm-res-<RP>-<modulename>-module-contributors-tf` = AVM Terraform Module Contributors

-4. Make sure the branch protection rules for the `main` branch are inherited from the `Azure/terraform-azurerm-avm-template` repository:
+1. Make sure the branch protection rules for the `main` branch are inherited from the `Azure/terraform-azurerm-avm-template` repository:

 - Require a pull request before merging
 - Dismiss stale pull request approvals when new commits are pushed